-FSC C010909 Please share your magazine with others and recycle when discarding.
+Please share your magazine with others and recycle when discarding.

-GUING GREEN IS SMARI.
+2 | july/august 2011 | Facilities Manager GUING GREEN IS SMART.
 GETTING KIDS BACK INTO THE CLASSROOM SOONER IS BRILLIANT."

-THE PAINT COMPANY YOU'VE ALWAYS

-WANTED.
-Introducing new Diamond 450 No VOC, our most advanced interior paint ever.
-This high performance, 100% acrylic paint is 10X tougher than standard acrylic, making it ideal for high traffic commercial,
+WANTED.[TM] Introducing new Diamond 450 No VOC, our most advanced interior paint ever.
+This high performance, 100% acrylic paint is 10X tougher than standard acrylic, making it ideal for high traffic commercial, institutional, and multi-family residential environments.

-Glidden

-EMMOND 450

-NO VOC

-The last state

-T

-institutional, and multi-family residential environments.
 But what's even smarter is the low odor, no VOC formula.
 Which means minimal disruption of occupied spaces, better indoor air quality during application and a quicker return to service.
 To learn more, go to gliddenprofessional.com, or visit the Glidden Professional Paint Center nearest you.
 CONTAINS NO VOCs - VOC (Volatile Organic Compounds) content as measured by the Environmental Protection Agency (EPA) Reference Test Method 24.

+Imagine your business tomorrow.TM

+from the editor | by steve glazner

-Imagine your business tomorrow.TM LETTER TO THE EDITOR:
+LETTER TO THE EDITOR:

 I enjoy Facilities Manager magazine, the articles are up to date, and even the advertising is a source of what is new or sometimes just new to me.
 On the cover of the May/June issue I saw the two college students walking across the grass and thought that it was a typical college photo, as the students never seem to walk on the sidewalks.
 Then I studied the shot.
-It appears that they have climbed over able to walk on When I asked my administrative assistant what was odd about the picture, she replied that it was obviously a set-up shot because the woman on the right was dressed for fall and the one on the left for summer.
+It appears that they have climbed over a wrought iron fence, through a sunken roadway of some sort, and scaled another wall just to be able to walk on the grass.
+When I asked my administrative assistant what was odd about the picture, she replied that it was obviously a set-up shot because the woman on the right was dressed for fall and the one on the left for summer.
 I have learned two things as a facility manager: One is that students will go out of their way to walk on the grass.
 The second is that I am never amazed at the way students dress.
 Your magazine cover shot may have not been a set-up after all.
 Again, thanks for the excellent and informative publication.

 Mark Friedman Director of Buildings and Grounds Lincoln University Jefferson City, Missouri DAIGNEAU WINS FOURTH REX DILLOW AWARD FOR OUTSTANDING ARTICLE

 One of my favorite annual activities is the discovery of the recipient of APPA's Rex Dillow Award for Outstanding Article in

-Facilities Manager magazine, Selected by the Information and Research Committee from 19 eligible articles, this year's winner has the unique distinction of being the only APPA member to have won the award an unprecedented four times.
+Facilities Manager magazine.
+Selected by the Information and Research Committee from 19 eligible articles, this year's winner has the unique distinction of being the only APPA member to have won the award an unprecedented four times.

 William A. Daigneau, vice president and chief facilities officer at the University of Texas M.D.
-Anderson Cancer Center. is the 2011 recipient of the Rex Dillow Award for his article, "Portfolio Based Management," published in the October/ November 2010 issue.
+Anderson Cancer Center, is the 2011 recipient of the Rex Dillow Award for his article, "Portfolio Based Management," published in the October/ November 2010 issue.
 Bill also received the award in 2007, 2000, and 1998.

-In addition to his provocative writing in Facilities Manager, Bill has served APPA as a Vice President for Educational Programs, faculty member at the Institute for Facilities Management, and content coordinator for the planning, design, and construction section of the current BOK.
-APPA's Body of Knowledge.
+In addition to his provocative writing in Facilities Manager, Bill has served APPA as a Vice President for Educational Programs, faculty member at the Institute for Facilities Management, and content coordinator for the planning, design, and construction section of the current BOK, APPA's Body of Knowledge.
 Bill was also an inaugural APPA Fellow in 2004.

 Congratulations on the award, Bill.
-3
+(3)

+These Glazner

 Coming in Sep/Oct 2011

 - Profile of President David Gray

 - APPA 2011 Conference Highlights

 - Jack Colby, APPA Fellow

-President

-Darrel Meyer, Metropolitian Community College
+President Darrel Meyer, Metropolitian Community College

-Executive Vice President

-E Lander Medlin, lander@appa.org
+Executive Vice President E. Lander Medlin, lander@appa.org

-Editor

-Steve Glazner, steve@appa.org
+Editor Steve Glazner, steve@appa.org

-Managing Editor

-Anita Dosik, anita@appa.org
+Managing Editor Anita Dosik, anita@appa.org

-Design & Production
+Design & Production www.touch3.com

-www.touch3.com

-Printing

-Corporate Press, Inc.
+Printing Corporate Press, Inc.